pydata/xarray/doc/dask.rst

 TOOD: briefly summarize the dask data model.

-To create a dataset filled with dask arrays, either use :py:func:`~xray.open_mfdataset` to open a collection of files from disk or the :py:meth:`~xray.Dataset.chunk_data` method to convert an existing dataset.
+To create a dataset filled with dask arrays, either use :py:func:`~xray.open_mfdataset` to open a collection of files from disk or the :py:meth:`~xray.Dataset.chunk` method to convert an existing dataset.

 In the dask computation work, actual calculations are only performed on demand, when computed data is requested.
 Printing a ``Dataset`` will show the first few computed values.
-To load a dataset from dask array entirely into memory as numpy arrays, use the :py:meth:`~xray.Dataset.load_data` method.
+To load a dataset from dask array entirely into memory as numpy arrays, use the :py:meth:`~xray.Dataset.load` method.
 You can also write datasets too big to fit into memory directly to disk with :py:meth:`~xray.Dataset.to_netcdf`.